Mayamohamed207/repo-radar/README.md

 **Why a monorepo.** Splitting `ui` and `charts` into their own packages keeps them reusable and independent of the app: `ui` knows nothing about Redux, and `charts` just takes an array of repos.
 The structure is also scalable, since new apps or packages can be added without restructuring.
 Unlike a polyrepo, where every shared change means publishing a package and bumping versions in each consumer, npm workspaces link everything locally, so changes show up in the app immediately, with one clone and one `npm install`.

-**Why RTK Query instead of `useState` + `fetch`.** Caching, loading/error flags, and refetching all come for free, which matters most for the "independent loading state per repo" requirement, each `TrackedCard` calls `useGetRepoByFullNameQuery` on its own, so each one gets its own `isFetching`/`isError` with zero manual wiring between components.
+**Why RTK Query instead of `useState` + `fetch`.** Caching, loading/error flags, and refetching come built in.
+This matters most for independent loading states: each `TrackedCard` calls `useGetRepoByFullNameQuery` on its own, so it gets its own `isFetching` and `isError` with no manual wiring between components.
+If one repo's request fails (deleted repo, rate limit), the others are unaffected, and RTK Query's cache means switching away and back doesn't trigger unnecessary refetches.

 **Tracked repos remember what, not what-it-looked-like.** The Redux slice only stores `{ id, full_name }` per tracked repo, never the stats.
 Stars, issues, forks always come live from RTK Query's cache.
 That way there's exactly one place that knows what a repo's numbers currently are, instead of a Redux copy and a cache copy that could quietly drift apart. `localStorage` only remembers which repos you're tracking, nothing about their state at some past moment.
 Reading that live data back out (for the charts, the stats strip) goes through a small selector built with `createSelector`, so it doesn't get flagged as producing a new array on every render for no reason.